marcuspeh/tp/docs/UserGuide.md

 Format: `clearalldata`

-* After clearing of data, `contacts` page will be shown
+* After clearing of data, `contacts` page will be shown.

 #### 3.4.3.
 Exiting the program : `exit`